steve-nicksic/serverless-livestream-1/project/tech.md

 ### Azure Services

 **Azure Functions**
-- [replace with bullet list of what purpose(s) it serves for my project]
-- [include how it will interact with other components of your project listed above/below]
 - HTTP function to get emails to store in Cosmos DB
 - HTTP function to get new videos to email to user
 - HTTP function to subscribe users